Risperdal and/or Equivalent Risperidone Prescription Information

-class drug.
-Acting on chemical imbalances in the brain, Risperdal is generally prescribed for the treatment of schizophreniaschizophrenia
+Risperdal contains the active ingredient Risperidone, which is a second generation Atypical Antipsychotic class drug.
+Acting on chemical imbalances in the brain, Risperdal is generally prescribed for the treatment of Schizophrenia.

 Risperdal, chemically called risperidone, is a member of a family of drugs known as second generation atypical antipsychotics.
 Its main uses are for the treatment of schizophrenia, schizoaffective disorder, bipolar disorder and irritability associated with autism.